farynam/cordova-fileAssociation/README.md

 # cordova-fileAssociation
 File association plugin for cordova.
-Main purpose is to make possible to assciate cordova app with file types well known or custom made.
+Main purpose is to make possible to associate cordova app with file types well known or custom made.
 Currently it is for Android only.

 How to use it